mit-cml/appinventor-sources/CONTRIBUTING_AI.md

 - **Authorization**: every RPC verifies the user owns the target project via `StorageIo.assertUserHasProject()`.
 - **Property whitelist**: `SET_PROJECT_PROP` only accepts properties from a hardcoded whitelist in `ProjectOperationValidator`.
 - **No runtime access**: the AI operates on source files only -- it cannot run apps, access devices, or make network requests.
-- **Conversation data** has a 24-hour TTL in Memcache and can be cleared by the user at any time.
+- **Conversation messages are retained until explicitly deleted** by the user (`deleteConversation`) or until the owning project is deleted (cascade in `ObjectifyStorageIo.deleteProject`).
+The Memcache `AIConversationState` record still has a 24-hour TTL — when it expires, the next call rehydrates from the Datastore message history.

 ---

 ## Further Reading

 - [`appinventor/misc/ai-agent/educator-guide.md`](appinventor/misc/ai-agent/educator-guide.md) -- Comprehensive guide for educators using the AI Agent, with teaching scenarios and a glossary.
+- [`docs/superpowers/specs/2026-04-15-ai-agent-multi-conversation-design.md`](docs/superpowers/specs/2026-04-15-ai-agent-multi-conversation-design.md) -- Multi-conversation design: data model, rehydration, client UX, migration plan.